 Day of Event Logistics

 The organization representative must attend a pre-event meeting on the date of the program no later than thirty minutes prior to the start of the event.
-This meeting will also be attended by a representative of the Student Affairs Department responsible for the event’s production and a representative from all security groups if applicable.
+This meeting will also be attended by a representation of the approving office responsible for the event’s production and a representative from all security groups required for the event.
 During this meeting, all policies and procedures will be reviewed as well as expectations for all guests.
-Postings outlining these polices and expectations will be displayed at all events and will be provided by the Sanctioning Office.
+Posters outlining these polices and expectations will be displayed at all events and will be provided by the approval office.

 Post Event Review

-The organization representative and the Sanctioning Office Representative will schedule a post event meeting to review the program.
-This should take place within two weeks of the event’s conclusion and will be arranged by the Sanctioning Office.
+The organization representative and the approval Office Representative will schedule a post event meeting to review the program.
+This should take place within two weeks of the event’s conclusion and will be arranged by the approval office.

-Method of Compliance: The Vice-President of Student Affairs or designee shall review this policy annually and provide guidance on the interpretation of this policy.
+Method of Compliance: The Vice-President of Student Affairs or designee shall review this policy as appropriate and provide guidance on the interpretation of this policy.

 Approval Date: January 22, 2009; updated June 2010; updated January 2011; updated September 2017